sda6-group/pid-exercise-2/Ex2.md

 ### Description<br>
-Imagine that you have many types of protein bars and you are required to take this bars and make it easier for people to find their specific goals.
-Some of them are maybe interested to eat as much protein (Bodybuilder players I guess) as they can and some of them are interested about eating kolhydrat and so on.
-You will have the protein bars information represented in XML file.
+Imagine that you have many types of protein bars and you are required to present these bars to make it easier for people to reach their nutritional goals.
+Some of them might be interested in eating as much protein as they can (bodybuilders, I guess) and some of them might be interested in eating carbohydrates as well and so on.
+At your disposal you have the information about the protein bars represented in an XML file [`bars.xml`](bars.xml).

 ### Task<br>